jahaltom/Chi-square_COVID_Mutation/README.md

 **DataCuration.py** Curates all of the above data into a tsv.

 **Other Analysis**
-The defualt is for the Delta variant dataset, to do other variants see runall.sh
+The defualt is for the Delta variant dataset, to do other variants see runall.sh.

+It is possable to combine groups such as VeryMild_Asymptomatic/Mild and compair them to all other or anoter group.
+To do the VeryMild_Asymptomatic/Mild vs All: I moved keywords from VeryMild_Asymptomatic.txt into Mild.txt.
+Must leave VeryMild_Asymptomatic.txt empty.
+Then I made a Mild vs All (ChiSqr_All mode) in ORF10_Chi-Square_Test.py.